ICE officer wanted for shooting a man during the Minneapolis crackdown is arrested in Texas

 He is one of two agents that ICE Director Todd Lyons said lied about the circumstances of the incident.
 According to prosecutors, Castro fired through a home’s front door and shot Sosa-Celis in the thigh after Castro and another officer chased a different man, Alfredo Alejandro Aljorna, to the Minneapolis apartment duplex where he and Sosa-Celis lived.
 Sosa-Celis and Aljorna were legally in the U.S., Moriarty said.

 The county is also investigating Good’s and Pretti’s killings and sued the Trump administration in March to gain access to evidence in those cases and the Sosa-Celis shooting.
-Copyright 2026 The Associated Press.
-All rights reserved.
-This material may not be published, broadcast, rewritten or redistributed without permission.
+Rebuilding L.A. : Game Theory: Is L.A.
+Rebuilding For Survivors - Or For The Olympics?

-SA's Newest Spurs Song Has the City JammingJudge wasn't happy, but he had no choice — 7 years for a deadly street raceOver $15K of Equipment Gone: Local Landscaper's Trailer Swiped from Storage UnitCars near submerged in Tuesday night rainSuspect Used Instagram to Set a Deadly TrapFree Movies, Free Popcorn & Major Nostalgia in San AntonioTeen shot multiple times in apparent robbery, Universal City poluce sayAttack the Basket.
-Finish Strong.
-Go Spurs Go.
+Author and CBS News correspondent Jonathan Vigliotti attempts to answer some questions about rebuilding communities in his new book about the Palisades Fire — and names a motive for a quick rebuild: the Olympic games coming to Los Angeles in 2028.
+Today we discuss one of the pivotal events of the 1960s: the assassination of Robert F. Kennedy.

-U.S. News Mary Moriarty Gregory Donnell Morgan Jr. Alfredo Alejandro Aljorna Julio Cesar Sosa-Celis Renee Good Ethnicity Christian Castro Donald Trump Alex Pretti Race
+Though the gunman was caught at the scene, confessed at trial, and even bragged about the shooting, his motives have largely been forgotten.
+Modern LA earned its first smoggy nickname 450 years ago, as the “bay of smokes.

 United States Latest News, United States Headlines